jha19mayank/Gym-website/README.md

 # Gym website
- A simple gym website made by using html and csss
+ A simple gym website made by using html and css.
+A website that will have the basics information about the gym.